plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/config_refactoring_guide.md

 ## 1. Overview

-This guide provides instructions for refactoring the configuration system of the CyberDeltaEngine (`DuskNetAI`) project.
+This guide provides instructions for refactoring the configuration system of the CyberDeltaEngine (`CyberDeltaEngine`) project.
 The goal is to move from the current potentially cluttered `config.yaml` to a clean, validated, and secure configuration structure.

 ## Critical Issues Identified by Critic